waynodiablo/Oystercard/boris_bikes/boris_bikes_version_1.md

 task default: [:cop, :spec]
 ```

-and then all tests can be run using the command 'rake' which will do the equivalent of running first 'rubocop' and then 'rspec'.
+and then all RSpec tests can be run using the command 'rake' which will do the equivalent of running first 'rubocop' and then 'rspec'.
 The main advantage here is that you will not run your tests until you have fixed any style issues with your code.
 Again please **DO NOT** copy and paste the above file, please type it out.
 It may not make complete sense now, but this is pure Ruby and in time you will understand every component.

 So now our file structure looks like this: